Opinion | The Texas GOP attack on trans kids reaches a horrifying new level

 Gov. Greg Abbott then directed the state’s Department of Family and Protective Services “to conduct a prompt and thorough investigation of any reported instances of these abusive procedures.”

-These Republicans conflate permanent surgical interventions that are seldom performed on minors with common and reversible therapies like puberty blockers.
+These Republicans conflate permanent surgical interventions that are seldom performed on minors with common and reversible therapies, such as puberty blockers.
 So if you’re a teacher with a trans student whose family is supporting them, you’d better report them to the state government.

-The investigations have begun; the first was of a DFPS employee who asked her supervisor what to do about the fact that her own daughter is trans.
-The employee was placed on leave, then investigators showed up at her family’s door demanding her daughter’s medical records.
+The investigations have begun; one of the first was of a child protective servicesemployee who asked her supervisor what to do about the fact that her own daughter is trans.
+The employee was placed on leave, and then investigators showed up at her family’s door demanding her daughter’s medical records.

 Multiple parents of trans children told The 19th they had started gathering testimony from friends and family in case they were sued.
 Parents, many of whom had spoken to media in recent weeks, declined to be interviewed by The 19th, citing fears that doing so would draw attention to them.
 A mother sobbed on the phone as she reiterated that she was unable to talk.“It’s as bad as it’s ever been,” said Angela Hale, a spokesperson for Equality Texas.
 “We have fended all of this off for a decade.”Hale said Child Protective Services has been arriving at the homes and schools of a handful of transgender children across the state.

-The ACLU has already filed suit against the governor and the head of DFPS to stop the investigations.
+The American Civil Liberties Union has already filed suit against the governor and the head of Texas’s child protective services to stop the investigations.
 Even if we’ve seen only a small number of investigations so far, this amounts to a campaign of terror against these families, precisely because they’re giving their kids the love and support they need to navigate an emotionally difficult process.

 So the Republican policy goal has gone from “Let’s make sure no trans girl gets to play on her middle school softball team” to “Let’s see if we might be able to rip trans kids from their homes and prosecute their parents.”